Withdrawal from the University

 Students who find it necessary to withdraw (drop all courses for which they are enrolled during a specific term) must submit a completed Withdrawal Form at the One Stop Enrollment Center.
 The Withdrawal Form must have all required signatures for the withdrawal to be processed.
-The Withdrawal Form is available online on the Office of the Registrar’s website.
+The Withdrawal Form is available online on the One Stop Enrollment website.

 Students may not withdraw from the University later than the third class day preceding final examinations in the Spring and Fall Semesters.
 Students who officially withdraw from the University after Census Date receive grades of “W” in all classes.

 Students who withdraw from all classes are subject to the University’s academic probation and dismissal regulations.
 Students withdrawing should refer to the regulations on refunds of tuition and fees, readmission policies, and requirements for maintaining registration.

 Withdrawals for international graduate students also require the consent of the Office of International Programs.

 Academic appointments (Teaching Assistant and Graduate Assistant positions) may not extend beyond the effective date of a student’s withdrawal.